joaomateusferr/mac-utils/macos/tutorials/How to restore macOS on a Apple silicon mac.md

 Bootable usb
 ---

+1 - Download the macOS .app from the mac app store looking for the version name or from the version macOS links in the apple support article if the desired version is not the last one available.

+2 - Connect usb drive to mac.

+3 - Use the createinstallmedia command line utility which is found inside the .app form the macOS veriosn using the command ```sudo /Applications/Install\ macOS\ Version\ Name.app/Contents/Resources/createinstallmedia --volume /Volumes/VolumeName```

 add instructions here ...

 **Additional information!**

-Downgrade from macOS Monterey to Big Sur or Catalina on Intel and M1 Macs!: https://youtu.be/Ae_Vm39dxrA How to create a bootable installer for macOS: https://support.apple.com/en-us/HT201372
+Downgrade from macOS Monterey to Big Sur or Catalina on Intel and M1 Macs!: https://youtu.be/Ae_Vm39dxrA

+How to create a bootable installer for macOS: https://support.apple.com/en-us/HT201372

 Apple Configurator 2
 ---